- /STS Service Providers Audits

 It is important that the management system of the STS Service Provider is consistent and follows the latest industry standards.
 The Self-Assessment scheme developed by OCIMF identifies 12 elements that address Management System KPIs towards adopted policies and procedures.
 Each element includes 4 stages and each stage includes a number of KPIs.

 The level of compliance with these KPIs indicates the general safety culture, the preparedness and the quality of the services provided.
 The expected level of compliance will in practice depend on the resources available to a service provider linked to the size of the organisation and the number of operations conducted on a regional or worldwide basis.
 Tanker Operators consider that it is essential to establish a minimum level of compliance, as a base line, for a prudent company.

-The figure below shows the baseline as proposed by Tanker Operators.
+The figure below shows the baseline as proposed on behalf of Tanker Operators.
 This figure shows the minimum compliance level considered appropriate for each individual element of SPSA [OCIMF STS Service Providers Self-Assessment Guide].
 This baseline may be revised in the future in the light of experience, OSIS and industry feedback.
-The conceptual basis for this baseline is explained in detail the referenced paper, a link of which is shown below.
+The conceptual basis for this baseline is explained in detail in the referenced paper.

-The feedback from Masters that are reported to OSIS will be utilized during the audit and any issues arising will be discussed.
-Furthermore, issues regarding the location assessment will be discussed and information will be exchanged in order for the tanker operators to be aware and properly prepared for the hazards as well as the available recourses in each location.
+The feedback from masters that are reported to OSIS will be utilized during the audit and any issues arising will be discussed.
+Furthermore, issues regarding the location assessment will be discussed and information will be exchanged for the tanker operators to be aware and properly prepared for the hazards as well as the available recourses in each location.